IrekRybark/templathon/README.md

 Template-based text generating Python script.

 ## 1. Purpose
-The program can be used to generate variety of data.
-Primarily was develop for supporting application testing by creating:
+The program can be used to generate a variety of data.
+Primarily was developed for supporting application testing by creating:
 - SQL scripts
 - EDI data
 - GUI automation (like AutoIt) scripts